weitong8591/differentiable_ransac/README.md

 [comment]: <> (Saved features and models can be downloaded from [here]&#40;https://cmp.felk.cvut.cz/~weitong/&#41;.)

 ## Implementations
-The minimal solvers, model scoring functions and the RANSAC algorithm,local optimization, etc. are re-implemented in PyTorch referring to [MAGSAC](https://github.com/danini/magsac).
+The minimal solvers, model scoring functions, local optimization, etc. are re-implemented in PyTorch referring to [MAGSAC](https://github.com/danini/magsac).
 Also, thanks to the public repo of [CLNet](https://github.com/sailor-z/CLNet), [NG-RANSAC](https://github.com/vislearn/ngransac), and the libraries of
 [PyTorch](https://pytorch.org/get-started/previous-versions/),
 [Kornia](https://github.com/kornia/kornia).